Anthony Linick: Editorship of Nomad

-While still an undergraduate Linick launched an American "little magazine", Nomad, working with his co-editor, Donald Factor (the son of Max Factor, Jr.), on a number of issues, including the 1962 finale, Nomad/New York.
+While an undergraduate Linick launched an American "little magazine", Nomad, working with his co-editor, Donald Factor (the son of Max Factor, Jr.), on a number of issues, including the 1962 finale, Nomad/New York.
 Linick had enjoyed a great interest in the burgeoning poetry scene for a number of years.
 Nomad offered a home to the early work of Charles Bukowski.
 Nomad's inaugural issue in 1959 featured several of Bukowski's poems.
 A year later, Nomad published one of Bukowski's best known essays, Manifesto: A Call for Own Critics.

 Because of Nomad and his connections to avant garde poetry, Linick was present during the 1957 Howl trial in San Francisco.
-He watched coverage of Kennedy's assassination on Allen Ginsberg's TV in 1963.
 During summers spent in New York he also got to know many of the authors who dominated the anthologies in subsequent years.
 Knowing of his interest in such affairs, his mentor at UCLA, George Mowry, suggested he choose a dissertation topic from this world.
 The result was A History of the American Literary Avant-Garde Since World War II.
 In 2017 Linick published in Beat Scene magazine some of the original research for this dissertation, including responses to a questionnaire returned to him by Jack Kerouac, Alan Ginsberg, Gregory Corso, and Charles Bukovsky.
 The event was of particular interest to Beat scholar James Campbell, who wrote about Linick's article in The Times Literary Supplement.